 The Tribunal must have regard to the circumstances of the Covid-19 pandemic, including the need to avoid homelessness, and may modify a residential tenancy agreement as to reduce the tenant's immediate financial obligations under the agreement if they are suffering financial hardship.
 In addition, the Tribunal must not make an order requiring interest to be paid on an amount payable by a tenant under a residential tenancy agreement.

-The Residential Tenancies (Covid-19 Response) Bill 2020, has been passed by the Western Australian Parliament and includes the following:
+The Residential Tenancies (Covid-19 Response) Bill 2020, which is yet to be passed by the Western Australian Government, proposes:

 - a moratorium on evictions for 6 months – except for tenancies where the tenant causes serious damage to the property; injury to landlord or another person; the landlord or tenant is experiencing undue hardship;; a tenant is experiencing family violence and the perpetrator needs to be evicted; or the tenant abandons the property.

 - a prohibition on rent increases during the emergency period